MR-Aminian/Mohammad-Reza-Aminian/_pages/about.md

 Research Interests
 ------------------

-My research interests are broadly on Algorithms, Game Theory, Learning Theory, and Optimization.
+Broadly speaking, my research interests are in CS (TCS & Learning), Operations, and Economics (micro).
+In particular, I am passionate about such areas as (Online) Algorithms, Game Theory, Learning Theory (Online Learning), and Optimization.

 Site-wide configuration